 Not surprisingly, different types of cars cost different amounts to insure.
-A vehicle with more safety features than others will often result in fewer and less severe physical injury claims and, therefore, require less medical care.
+A vehicle with more safety features than others can result in fewer and less severe physical injury claims and, therefore, require less medical care.
 These features might also mean that the drivers of such vehicles have fewer accidents because of the safety features.
-If you are thinking of getting a new vehicle, it’s helpful to call your trusted advisor at Tompkins Insurance Agencies first to find out how your car model will impact your current premium rate.
+If you are thinking of getting a new vehicle, it’s helpful to call your trusted advisor at Tompkins Insurance Agencies first, to find out how your car model could impact your current premium rate.

 Change of Location

 Even if you just move to a new house or apartment a block away, you will need to let your insurer know that your address has changed – and you may see a jump or fall in your premiums.
 Zip codes are one factor insurance companies use to set rates.
 The claims within each zip code might vary and have a different number of auto accidents, thefts, vandalism, fraud, or other issues impacting claims.
 If the chance of filing a claim increases in your new area, so might your auto insurance premium.

 Adding someone to your auto insurance policy will also affect the rates.
 If the new person on the policy is a teen driver, some parents are surprised to see their monthly premiums increase.
 This is because teens in their first six months of driving independently have more crashes than in their next year of driving, according to statistics.
 As teens gain experience, they typically have fewer accidents.
 Still, teenagers are an expensive group of drivers to insure, so premiums often increase if you add your child to your policy.

 As described above, young drivers will pay more for auto insurance, as they have less driving experience and could be more likely to get into accidents.
 Meanwhile, older drivers can also be charged more for car insurance, as they have an increased risk of being injured in an accident or collision because of certain age-related conditions that might affect their motor skills.